sgyoungibm/watsonX/README.md

 # WatsonX Demos

-These are demos for WatsonX
+These are demos for WatsonX, the presentation is under the "watsonx-workshop.pdf".

 ## WatsonX Ai